 This post may contain affiliate links.
 FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

-Yesterday afternoon, after months of studying, I sat for my state of Illinois/national real estate broker test.
+One afternoon, after months of studying, I sat for my state of Illinois/national real estate broker test.
 I signed-up to take the 140 question multiple choice assessment at a rather inconspicuous H&R Block location in the Chicago suburbs.
 The good news: I passed the test and am all squared away to meet with my sponsoring managing broker on Monday morning.

 The most remarkable aspect of my testing experience, believe it or not, had nothing to do with the test.
 As I waited in the lobby to check in and be wanded by the test proctor (yes, apparently that is a thing now), I struck up a conversation with a friendly young woman waiting to take a nursing exam.